 \subsection{Resource requirement metrics}

-The metrics reported in Table \ref{tab1} correspond to four models and have been measured in kiloJoules (kJ) using the \texttt{PowerAPI} package \citep{powerapi}.
+The metrics reported in Table \ref{tab1} correspond to four models and have been measured in kiloJoules (kJ) using the \texttt{PyJoules}\footnote{\url{https://pyjoules.readthedocs.io/en/latest/}} module found in the \texttt{PowerAPI} package \citep{powerapi} in Python, which makes use of the \textit{Running Average Power Limit} (RAPL) technology available on Intel\textsuperscript{ \textregistered} CPUs.
+It is important to note that these energy measurements are based on hardware readings, and not on estimations depending on eg running time.
 The experiments were run on a machine with a CPU Intel\textsuperscript{ \textregistered} Core\textsuperscript{TM} i7-4790 CPU @ 3.60GHz and 16GB of DRAM.
 Memory cost and peak memory usage results have been measured by the \texttt{tracemalloc} Python library.
 These results highlight the advantage brought by SeMPLE, which can be run on a minimal configuration while maintaining good performance.
 For instance, in the Two Moons case, the memory requirement (Peak Memory Usage) for SeMPLE is 13 times lower than SNPE-C and 27 times lower than SNL.
 The gain is even larger for the other models in Table \ref{tab1}.
 Similarly, for the Ornstein-Uhlenbeck model the energy consumption (CPU+DRAM) is more than 10 times smaller with SeMPLE.